 A park of a thousand peonies will be established in Kotka.
 Fruitful discussions were carried out and resulted in the launch of a cooperation project between The Finnish Peony Society and The City of Kotka.
-The construction of the peony park will begin this Autumn by planting about 200 peony roots, which represent about fifteen different varieties.
+The construction of the peony park will begin this Autumn.
 The Finnish Peony Society donates these peonies and is responsible for planting them.
 The location of the new park is close to the city centre.
 It will be at the corner of Puistokatu and Urheilukatu.

 Jyrki Karppinen, a board member of The Finnish Peony Society has lived with his family in Kotka for 16 years.
 He has followed the development of the parks in his city closely over the years.
 Due to the many rewards granted and the vast amount of international recognition gained, Kotka can be considered the capital among Finnish parks.
 The Southern seaside city of Kotka is only an hour’s drive from the Finnish capital city, Helsinki.

 Jyrki envisioned his local parks being decorated with peonies.
 He spent a year thinking about his vision after which he decided to take further action.
 In the beginning of this year he approached the head gardener of City of Kotka, puutarhaneuvos (Finnish honorary title) Heikki Laaksonen.
 Fruitful discussions were resulted in the launch of a cooperation project between The Finnish Peony Society and The City of Kotka.
 A park of a thousand peonies will be established, starting this Autumn.
 The principle of the cooperation project is that the Finnish Peony Society donates the peonies, is responsible for planting and handling the maintenance.
 Kotka City park office is responsible for establishing the planting groups and for handling the irrigation of the area.